SidCodes0001/Cyfuture-Assignments/README.md

 # Text-to-Image Generation with Stable Diffusion XL

-## Overview

-This Jupyter Notebook (`Sidak_Cyfuture_Assignment_Text_to_Image.ipynb`) demonstrates the implementation of a text-to-image generation model using Hugging Face's Diffusers library and the powerful Stable Diffusion XL Base 1.0 model (`stabilityai/stable-diffusion-xl-base-1.0`).
+In this i have implemented of a text-to-image generation model using Hugging Face's Diffusers library and the powerful Stable Diffusion XL Base 1.0 model (`stabilityai/stable-diffusion-xl-base-1.0`).
 This project showcases the ability to translate textual descriptions into visually compelling images, highlighting key aspects of generative AI and the practical application of transformer-based models.

 ## Key Features Demonstrated